CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### What is Path Tracer and how it is different from Ray Tracing?

 Path tracing is a realistic lighting algorithm that simulates light bouncing around a scene. it is based on Monte-Carlo based sampling technique and simulate realistic images through rendering.
 The path tracer is continually rendering, so the scene will start off grainy and become smoother over time.
+Path tracing is a similar rendering technique as ray tracing except the fact that path tracing uses random sampling to incrementally compute a final image.
 The side by side comparision below shows the importance of rendering the scene in iterations which removed the blurring of the image and noise.

 <p align="center">
     After 200 iterations            |           After 1500 iterations